EBuddy: eBuddy Chat

 eBuddy Chat was a line of multi-protocol instant messaging clients: it allowed users with Facebook Chat, MSN, Google Talk, Yahoo Messenger, ICQ and AOL accounts to chat free of charge in one aggregated interface. eBuddy Chat supported a Web interface and also supported iOS, Android, J2ME and mobile Web-enabled devices.
 In 2010, it was named one of the five finalists for "Best Mobile App" in the Mashable Awards.

 With the move toward mobile, in 2013, the company announced that it was discontinuing development of its eBuddy Chat multi-protocol instant messaging clients.

 History

 eBuddy was originally developed by Paulo Taylor.
 His idea was established as a consequence from a bet to develop MSN Messenger, as it was named in 2003, for a mobile phone.
 After several weeks he won the bet, and uploaded the application to a server.
 A web version was soon developed following users' demands.
 As user traffic spurred, Taylor decided to take the idea further.

-Originally backed by Prime Technology Ventures and Lowland Capital Partners and headquartered in Amsterdam, Netherlands, with offices in Singapore and San Francisco, United States., after a successful partnership with Japanese-based GREE, eBuddy was sold via an aqui-hire to Booking.com.
+Originally backed by Prime Technology Ventures and Lowland Capital Partners and headquartered in Amsterdam, Netherlands, with offices in Singapore and San Francisco, United States., after a successful partnership with Japanese-based GREE, eBuddy was sold via an acqui-hire to Booking.com.